syllogismos/MyntraTinder/README.md

 ## Additional Notes:

+#### Note1:
-* When you select a product category/group in the expandable list view, it queries the database for 20 products from that category, if the db doesn't even have a single product from that category, it gets new products from the server side, 96 at a time and fill the db with new products.
+When you select a product category/group in the expandable list view, it queries the database for 20 products from that category, if the db doesn't even have a single product from that category, it gets new products from the server side, 96 at a time and fill the db with new products.
 And returns 20 new products to the ProductStackAdapter

+#### Note2:
-* Our product categories have 3 levels of hierarchy, but ExpandableListView has only 2 levels, so the top most level, say "Men" is also technically a "Group" with no children, it only behaves as a header to the next two levels in the hierarchy.
+Our product categories have 3 levels of hierarchy, but ExpandableListView has only 2 levels, so the top most level, say "Men" is also technically a "Group" with no children, it only behaves as a header to the next two levels in the hierarchy.
 Below is the actual hierarchy of product groups.

 * Men
     * Footwear
         1. Casual Shoes
         2. Formal Shoes
     * Accessories
         1. Watches
         2. Sunglasses
 * Women
     * Footwear
         1. Heels
         2. Wedges
     * Accessories
         1. Watches
         2. Sunglasses

 But for our convenience, to put it inside an ExpandableListView, we changed it to below

 * Men
 * Footwear
     1. Casual Shoes
     2. Formal Shoes
 * Accessories
     1. Watches
     2. Sunglasses
 * Women
 * Footwear
     1. Heels
     2. Wedges
 * Accessories
     1. Watches
     2. Sunglasses